Our Address:

 About Adoption Network Cleveland

 Adoption Network Cleveland recognizes adoption as a complex, lifelong and intergenerational journey for all those whose lives are touched by it.
-Founded in 1988, Adoption Network Cleveland provides programs and services to connect and empower all members of the adoption triad (adoptees, birth parents and adoptive parents), youth in out of home care, foster parents, kinship caregivers, siblings, and child welfare related professionals.
+Founded in 1988, Adoption Network Cleveland provides programs and services to connect and empower all people impacted by adoption, foster care, donor conception and/or misattributed parentage and all related professionals.

 Past Initiatives